Mr-Quin/fullstack-monorepo/README.md

 ## Requirements

-This project requires Node 16 or above, npm, and a SQL database.
-The project was developed using MySQL 8.0.
+This project requires Node 16 or above, npm, and PostgresSQL database.
+The project was developed using PostgresSql 14.2.

 ## Setting up